Workflows & Recipes

 }

 Your bot reads safe.
-If false, log reasons and skip the trade.
-If true, size the position against liquidity and spot.
+If false, log reasons and skip the signal.
+If true, build a bounded execution plan from liquidity, spot, and your own account policy.

 javascript